Supreme Records (Los Angeles): Hits

-Supreme's two greatest hits were Paula Watson's "A Little Bird Told Me," which sold over a million copies, and Jimmy Witherspoon's version of "Ain't Nobody's Business," recorded on Albert Patrick's request, which lasted 34 weeks on Billboard's Rhythm & Blues hit list.
+Supreme's two greatest hits were Paula Watson's "A Little Bird Told Me", which sold over a million copies, and Jimmy Witherspoon's version of "Ain't Nobody's Business", recorded on Albert Patrick's request, which lasted 34 weeks on Billboard's Rhythm & Blues hit list.

 Lawsuits

-Supreme got involved in a costly lawsuit against Decca for copyright infringement on the arrangement of Paula Watson's version of "A Little Bird Told Me," with their version of Evelyn Knight.
+Supreme got involved in a costly lawsuit against Decca for copyright infringement on the arrangement of Paula Watson's version of "A Little Bird Told Me", with their version by Evelyn Knight.
 The judge ruled in favor of Decca, stating that arrangements on an existing composition cannot be considered as property.
 He also stated that the arrangement on Watson's version lacked originality and the differences between the versions were evident.

-In another lawsuit, the label lost its pressing and distribution partner Black & White Records after settling a dispute over Black & White selling its pressing line to Monogram in Canada.
+In another lawsuit, Supreme lost its pressing and distribution partner Black & White Records, after settling a dispute over Black & White selling it's pressing line to Monogram in Canada.

 Closing

 Due to the financial duress from the lawsuits, Supreme shut down in 1950.
 Most of the masters were sold to Swing Time Records.
-"Two Years of Torture", recorded by Percy Mayfield was re-released by John Dolphin's label, Dolphin's of Hollywood.
+"Two Years of Torture" b/w "Half Awoke", recorded by Percy Mayfield was also re-released by John Dolphin's label, Recorded In Hollywood.